 6.3.1 Applicability to language

-With the exception of unsafe programming (see 5.1 Language concepts), the vulnerabilities described in ISO/IEC 24772-1 subclause 6.3 are mitigated by the type system in Ada.
+With the exception of unsafe programming (see 5.1 Language concepts), the vulnerabilities described in ISO/IEC 24772-1:2024 6.3 are mitigated by the type system in Ada.

-The vulnerabilities caused by the inherent conceptual complexity of bit level programming are as described in subclause 6.3 of ISO/IEC 24772-1.
+The vulnerabilities caused by the inherent conceptual complexity of bit level programming are as described in of ISO/IEC 24772-1:2024 6.3.1 and 6.3.3.

 Ada provides mechanism to individually access individual bits without having to individually count or mask neighbouring bits.